-This 'trunk/Manual' directory structure provides the documentation work line.
-The main goal of documentation work line is describe what each directory inside the CentOS Artwork Repository is for, the conceptual ideas behind them and, if possible, how automation scripts make use of them.
+The 'trunk/Manual' directory is the place where files related to documentation work line are stored in.
+The main goal of documentation work line is to describe what each directory inside the CentOS Artwork Repository is for, the conceptual ideas behind them and, if possible, how automation scripts make use of them.